jhu-library-applications/catalyst-ansible/README.md

 login_group = msel-libraryapplications
 ```

-### Set up SSH keys
+### Create and copy SSH keys

 Creat SSH key, and copy the key to the remote server.
-Here're the steps to do it manually.
+Here are the steps to do it manually.
 These steps may also be done via Ansible playbook setup.yml.
 However, the steps are not documented and are not working at the moment.
 You may need to find the documentation on a different project by Drew Heles.

 If this file doesn't exist,  ~/.ssh/jhu_ssh_key, generate one.
+You will be prompted to enter a passphrase, but you should leave it empty.
 This file only needs to be created once.
 Skip the following command if it's already there.

 ```
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/jhu_ssh_key
 ```

-Put the following in `~/.ssh/config`.
-Here I'm using stage as an example.
-Repeat this step for prod and test.
+Put the following in `~/.ssh/config` and add your JHEDID to the User line.

 ```
+# --- Catalyst ---
+Host catalyst catalyst.library.jhu.edu
+        Hostname catalyst.library.jhu.edu
+        User <jhedid>
+        IdentityFile ~/.ssh/jhu_ssh_key
+        IdentitiesOnly yes
+        StrictHostKeyChecking no
+        UserKnownHostsFile=/dev/null
+# ----------------------------

+# --- Catalyst Staging ---
 Host catalyst-stage catalyst-stage.library.jhu.edu
         Hostname catalyst-stage.library.jhu.edu
         User <jhedid>